 Building WordPress Websites With Artisteer

 There are a lot of CMS packages to choose from.
 Three of the most popular are WordPress, Joomla, and Drupal.
-Which one you use is dependent on many factors, but two of these will be to do with your client.
+Which one you use depends on many factors, but two of these will have to do with your client.
 If the client is not highly skilled in manipulating the internet, WordPress is probably the correct CMS for them.
-On the other hand, if they are experienced CMS operators and want to build a large scalable site, then it may be better to point them in the direction of Drupal.
+On the other hand, if they are experienced CMS operators and want to build a large scalable site, then it may be better to point them toward Drupal.

-Choosing WordPress for today’s article then begs the question; how do you set about designing a site theme for WordPress?
-There is a myriad of excellent advice on the WordPress site, but it tends to lead the designer into the realms of hard coding, which is not necessarily the most efficient way to go about this process.
+Choosing WordPress for today’s article then begs the question: How do you design a WordPress site theme?
+There is a myriad of excellent advice on the WordPress site, but it tends to lead the designer into hard coding, which is not necessarily the most efficient way to go about this process.

 Take, for example, the following process.
-The client approaches the website designer and requests a new website design, logo, and general business design package.
-The designer has been working in the design business for 20 years and is at the top of their game about visual skills.
+The client approaches the website designer and requests a new design, logo, and general business design package.
+The designer has worked in the design business for 20 years and is at the top of their game regarding visual skills.

 The situation then arises that complicates and waters down employing such an experienced and talented designer.
 If he is so well thought of as a designer, will he likely have the necessary coding skills to create a theme based on his design?